 Liberal arts schools typically provide students with small class sizes and significant attention from faculty members, in addition to a well-rounded education in a variety of subjects.
-Williams College and Pomona College are two top-ranked liberal arts schools in the U.S. Both schools offer degree programs primarily at the bachelor's level, but Williams College does have a few master's degree options.
-Read on the learn more.
+They primarily confer bachelor's degrees.

 Top Liberal Arts Colleges

 The following are some other liberal arts colleges that are ranked highly: